 Eric Talaska, "Eco Neato", (first ever name & nickname) was born in Findlay, Ohio in March, 1969 and writes left handed.
-He has a diverse background of education, work, skills and travel.
+He is eclectic with a diverse background of education, work, skills and travel.
 He has sacrificed much to relocate frequently in search of education, meaningful work and a higher quality of life.
-He is not zealous about pop culture, religion or capitalism.
+He is not zealous about pop culture or religion.
 He is candid, altruistic and ecocentric.
 He lived and did things unusually solo, but not solitary.
 He got his first name and risk taking from his late mother Erika.
 Erika's father owned a second generation bicycle and sewing machine shop in Schmolln, Germany.
 Eric got his middle name Charles and humor from his father "Charlie".
 Eric's parents were married 50 years.
+Eric's maternal haplogroup is J1c3c.

 In 1977 at age 8 and when Smokey and the Bandit was released, Eric moved to Texarkana, Texas because of his father's job.
-He lived in a fancy Spanish style home in a quiet neighborhood.
+He lived in a fancy Spanish style home in a quiet neighborhood as an extreme, minimally nurtured "latchkey" Gen-X kid who suffered boredom but also developed self-reliance and the ability to adapt.
 In his early teen years, he was a Cub Scout, collected stamps with his father and worked on and rode motorcycles.
 He was very briefly abducted at the local mall at a time between Adam Walsh's abduction and creation of NCMEC.
 He mowed neighbor's yards often.
-He was often left home alone and hunted alone in his early teens.
 He was made fun of in a snobby school for many things such as dress "Where's the flood?" due to pants not touching shoes, haircut by mom and suggesting the power button be placed on the front of Apple IIe computers, not back.

 In 1987, Eric joined the U.S. Army during the end of Cold War I, risking everything for peace and freedom.
 His entrance exam score was very high which is stunning as he did poorly in grade school.
 He was a 31C Radio Teletype Operator (early information security) in the 101st Military Intel.
 He participated in exercise "Reforger 88 - Certain Challenge" in Germany, the largest NATO maneuver since the end of World War II.
 In 1989, he was lastly stationed in Alaska.
 He attended college in addition to his full time duties.
 He did all this in just two years by age 20.
 He was in the reserves for five years during the Persian Gulf War.